lisosoma/ML-for-demographic-inference/README.md

 The symbols in parentheses will be used in the scheme of operation of multi-output machine learning models for convenience.

 As a machine learning model, a random forest was taken as the simplest model.
+Below is a diagram of how multi-output models will be trained.
+As you can see here, everything depends on the location of the parameters in the vector of the predicted parameters: $[PSS1, PSS2, MR21, MR12, TS]$

 ![schema](ml_schemas.png)

 #### Random search
 The random search algorithm is given in the form of a flowchart below.
 Such a search should be carried out for each spectrum from the test sample.
-The likelihood here is calculated using the dadi library, then all the results are averaged.
+The **likelihood** here is calculated using the dadi library, then all the results are averaged.
 ![search](random_search.png)

 ## Results